nipy/nitransforms/joss/paper.md

 Additionally, the tool provides seamless conversion between these formats, as well as the ability of applying the transforms to other images.
 _NiTransforms_ is inspired by _NiBabel_ [@brett_nibabel_2006], a Python package with a collection of tools to read, write and handle neuroimaging data, and will be included as a new module.

+**Audience**.
+Computer vision researchers and experts using Python, developers of neuroimaging workflows built on AFNI, FSL, FreeSurfer, ITK/ANTs, or SPM, developers of neuroimaging visualization tools.

 # Implementation
 We first mathematically formulate the problem of spatial alignment of images and highlight common pitfalls.
 We then justify the architectural design of _NiTransforms_ and describe the major elements of the implementation.